QR199/QR199.github.io/README.md

 **Reflection on the process you used last week, how can you make the process work better?**
 I think my best strategy is going to be finding a specific day this upcoming week to solely dedicate to my goals in this class.
 As a side note I have included the link to the brain dataset, it is 1.4 petabytes, which is crazy! https://h01-release.storage.googleapis.com/landing.html

+### week 8:

+**What did you do last week?**
+Last week I mainly focused on computer systems exam two.
+I was primarily catching up on that class and a little bit of machine learning.

+**What do you plan to do this week?**
+This week I have much more time to focus on Leetcode problems, so that will be my primary goal.
+I am still working on binary search, and DFS easy problems.
+I plan to continue focusing on that until I feel prepared for more mediums.

+**Are there any impediments in your way?**
+Not this week.

+**Reflection on the process you used last week, how can you make the process work better?**
+This week I am in a much better time management place, and am mostly caught up on all of my other schoolwork.

+### week 9:

+**What did you do last week?**
+Last week I looked at DFS more in depth.
+I also found the website algomap.io which seems to be a good free resource for technical interview problems, if anyone else is interested.
+There is also an associated Youtube channel with good explanations.

+**What do you plan to do this week?**
+This week I am going to focus on algomap.io problems and continue researching digital models of neural activity.

+**Are there any impediments in your way?**
+Not so far!

+**Reflection on the process you used last week, how can you make the process work better?**
+I have a tendency to fall down research rabbit holes.
+I think remaining focused in one particular area will be critical.

+### week 11:

+**What did you do last week?**
+Last week I worked on a lab for 2400 and started preparing for the next exam.
+I also continued with leetcode practice.

+**What do you plan to do this week?**
+This week I plan to continue working on leetcode, I also found the organization 80,000 hours which gives career advice and I am fine tuning my resume to send to them.
+If anyone else is interested this is a link to their website: https://80000hours.org/

+**Are there any impediments in your way?**
+The winter weather seems to have a negative effect on productivity, but not in a major way.
+It should be mostly straight forward to continue.

+**Reflection on the process you used last week, how can you make the process work better?**
+Last week I was a bit less organized than normal, this week I have all my tasks scheduled and ready to go.

+### week 12:

+**What did you do last week?**
+Last week I worked on leetcode and tuned up my resume to submit to 80,000 hours.

+**What do you plan to do this week?**
+This week I will have less time to work on leetcode and the brain project.
+I have a machine learning project and a computer systems exam/ lab due.
+So I will be directing my attention towards the other classes in a more systematic way.
+But my hope is that by next week I can talk to the people from 80,000 hours because they supposedly give really good career advice.
+If anyone has any experience with them let me know.

+**Are there any impediments in your way?**
+My family has come to stay with me for a week so it has been difficult to maintain a normal schedule.
+However so far I haven't completely dropped the ball.
+They will be gone by next week so I will have time to work on the final push of the semester.

+**Reflection on the process you used last week, how can you make the process work better?**
+I think next week there will be less impediments in my way and I can return to normal working conditions.

 ## Fundamental Algorithms for Leetcode: